 - Lust: Lust is governed by the levels of testosterone (men) and estrogen (women) in our bodies.

 Some of you might think now: There is no such thing as love.
 It’s your brain playing tricks on you.
-Well, maybe you’re right about it.
+Well, maybe you’re right about that.

-You can call it ‘love’ or ‘brain playing tricks on you’, but we all know that it goes far beyond simple neurons, pheromones, and chemical reactions in the brain.
+You can call it ‘love’ or your ‘brain playing tricks on you,’ but we all know that it goes far beyond simple neurons, pheromones, and chemical reactions in the brain.

-How many times have you asked yourself that famous question: What is love, really?
-Have you ever fallen in love with someone, but were unable to express in words why you like that person so much?
+I have a question for you too: Have you ever fallen in love with someone but were unable to express in words why you like that person so much?

 If yes, then that’s how you know it’s the real thing.
-It’s when you feel deep down in your heart that they are your soulmate, but you cannot prove it to anyone or yourself with neither words nor actions.
+It’s when you feel deep down in your heart that they are your special person and your love is real, but you cannot prove it to anyone or yourself with neither words nor actions.

 If you’re interested in the concept of true love in romantic relationships, here’s how to recognize it: